Students and Family

 If you are having issues installing the Zoom app, start a Live Chat with one of our "agents" If the chat agent can't help, the agent will put the request info on a remote help list and one of the agents will remote in and run the Zoom installer manually.

-Only 9-12 students using Google Classroom have access to Google Meet.
+3-13 grade students have access to Google Meet.
 Teachers will initiate Google Meet conferencing from their Google Classroom.

-Students using Canvas have access to the conferencing tools in their Canvas classroom and initiated by the teacher.
+Students using Canvas have access to the conferencing tools in their Canvas classroom and will be initiated by the teacher.

 Microsoft Teams is also available district-wide.